munificent/craftinginterpreters/book/evaluating-expressions.md

 later when the interpreter stores state like global variables.
 That state needs to persist throughout the entire REPL session.

-Finally, we remove the temporary code from the [last chapter][] that printed the syntax tree and replace it with this:
+Finally, we remove the temporary code from the [last chapter][] for printing the syntax tree and replace it with this:

 [last chapter]: parsing-expressions.html